g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```bash
 npm install gulp --save-dev
 ```
-After that, you should also install `gulp-sass` for compiling Sass to CSS and `gulp-clean-css` for minifying CSS:
+After that, you should also install `gulp-sass` for compiling Sass to CSS and `gulp-clean-css` for minifying CSS.

 ```bash
 npm install gulp-sass gulp-clean-css --save-dev